membraneframework/membrane_demo/rtmp_to_hls/README.md

 sudo apt-get update
 ```

-In case of issue with compilation of membrane_h264_ffmpeg_plugin, enter:
+In case of issues with compilation of membrane_h264_ffmpeg_plugin, enter:

 ```shell
 mix deps.update bundlex